leanprover/fp-lean/functional-programming-lean/src/type-classes/polymorphism.md

 ```output error
 {{#example_out Examples/Classes.lean fourPosSum}}
 ```
+The Lean standard library includes this function, where it is called `List.sum`.

 Specifications of required instances in square brackets are called _instance implicits_.
 Behind the scenes, every type class defines a structure that has a field for each overloaded operation.